danthegoodman1/EpicEnv/README.md

 You can run this again to replace values as well.

-_Pro-tip: put a space before typing the command to prevent it from being added to your shell history (thus preventing leaks)_
+_Pro-tip: put a space before typing the command to prevent it from being added to your shell history (thus preventing leaks).
+You can also use `-i` to have the command prompt for the input from stdin_

 You can also import an existing `.env` file with: